-Treatments include contact lenses, glasses, medication, and even surgical interventions.
+While no cure exists, treatments include contact lenses, glasses, medication, and even surgical interventions.
 As with many conditions, early intervention is important.
-Depending on the type of nystagmus and the cause, a physician will determine the best approach to treatment.
+A physician will determine the type and cause of nystagmus and determine the best approach to treatment.

 The Nystagmus Network sponsors International Nystagmus Awareness Day to promote worldwide support, fund research, and raise awareness for the eye condition.

 Other vision focused observances on the calendar include:

 - World Sight Day

 - World Braille Day

 - White Cane Safety Day